 How well you will fit into the team

 While your success as a private banker largely depends on hitting personal revenue targets, interviewers will still want to make sure that you’ll fit into their team culture.
 “Team working is essential in private banking – with all the travel involved banks need people who will cover for each other,” says Sen. “Goldman Sachs will make sure you’ve met everyone in the team before they’ll hire you.”

 How much money you want to earn

-Interviewers want to know this in order to further test the above point – the ‘cultural’ fit between you and the new firm.
-“Earning big bonuses and making quick bucks – this fits some cultures very well and others very badly,” says Dominic Gamble, a former private banker at Credit Suisse and Deutsche in London, now CEO of fintech firm WEALTH.
-“So research which banks match your style and avoid those that don’t as you will continually be trying to be someone you’re not, which leads to frustration on both sides.”
+Interviewers want to know this in order to further test the above point – the 'cultural' fit between you and the new firm.
+“Earning big bonuses and making quick bucks – this fits some cultures very well and others very badly,” says Singapore-based Dominic Gamble, a former private banker at Credit Suisse who know works in wealth technology.
+“So research which banks match your style and avoid those that don't as you will continually be trying to be someone you’re not, which leads to frustration on both sides.”

 Have a confidential story, tip, or comment you’d like to share?
 Email: firstname.lastname@example.org or Telegram: @simonmortlock